Student Financial Services

 Q: Does Marist College have a payment plan?

 A: Yes, we offer a payment plan serviced by Nelnet Campus Commerce.
 This plan is an interest-free way to spread tuition payments over the course of a semester.
-Plans are now available per term, a $35.00 enrollment fee is required to participate.
+Plans are now available per term, an enrollment fee is required to participate.
 Students are encouraged to view the Marist College Monthly Tuition Payment Plan for further details, or contact the Office of Student Financial Services.

 Q: What should I do if I do not plan on returning to Marist for the following semester?